officialCaesardev/-caesar-express-ts/README.md

 # @caesar/express-ts

-Welcome to the @caesar/express-ts starter package!
-This package is designed for those who require an Express.js setup with TypeScript, prioritizing enhanced security.
-I've implemented the Express Router and TS config Path, along with various other features.

-Check it out!
+## Welcome to @caesar/express-ts Starter Package!

+Explore our Express.js setup with TypeScript, focusing on elevated security measures.
+This starter package incorporates essential features such as the Express Router and TS config Path to streamline your development process.

+### Commands

+- `npm run dev`: Run the server in development mode.
+- `npm run start`: Start the built server.
+- `npm run build`: Build the Express app.

+Feel free to dive in and enhance your web development journey!